 The objective of the Economic Development and Community Building Grant Program is to provide financial assistance for programs/events that serve to promote the Town of Georgina to markets outside Georgina, generate economic opportunities for the local business community and provide for the betterment of the Community.
 This program is not intended to support events with the primary purpose being to fundraise for orgnaizations; charitable or otherwise.

 Who can apply?

-Not-for-Profit organizations that reside or provide services within the Town of Georgina and wish to inquire and submit a request for eligibility criteria may apply.
+Not-for-profit organizations that reside or provide services within the Town of Georgina and wish to inquire and submit a request for eligibility criteria may apply.
 Registered charities and businesses or business organizations (informal or formal) that promote overnight stays and have a significant impact on the local economy may also apply.
 However, the grant program is not intended to provide organizations with the ability to provide or increase charitable donations.
-Applications to support events/programs that occur prior to Council’s consideration of the application are not eligible.
+Applications to support events/programs that occur prior to the Economic Development Committee's consideration of the application are not eligible.

-Grant Programs Applicants may apply to one (1) of the following three types of grants under the Program per event.
+Applicants may only apply to one (1) of the following three types of grants under the Program per event.

 - Community Betterment Grant: This grant program provides assistance to efforts being undertaken to build capacity within a community or neighbourhood.
 A maximum grant amount of 50% of the eligible cost of the program/event up to a maximum of $2,000 may be considered.

-- Community Culture Grant: This grant will also provide funds up to a maximum of 25% of the eligible cost up to a maximum of $5,000 towards the events/programs or public art installations intended to celebrate the Culture of Georgina.
+- Community Culture Grant: This grant provides assistance up to a maximum of 25% of the eligible cost up to a maximum of $5,000 towards the events/programs or public art installations intended to celebrate the Culture of Georgina.

 - Economic Development Grant: This grant program provides assistance to organizations who are able to demonstrate that their program/event will have a direct economic impact on the surrounding business community.
 A grant up to a maximum of 50% of total eligible expenses will be considered up to a maximum of $5,000.
 Evaluation of these applications will consider the potential for this event to result in overnight stays and the marketing undertaken to attract an out of Town audience.